fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_sdwan.html.markdown

 * `members` - Member sequence number list.
 The structure of `members` block is documented below.
 * `mos_codec` - Codec to use for MOS calculation (default = g711).
 Valid values: `g711`, `g722`, `g729`.
 * `class_id` - Traffic class ID.
+* `packet_loss_weight` - Coefficient of packet-loss in the formula of custom-profile-1.
+* `latency_weight` - Coefficient of latency in the formula of custom-profile-1.
+* `jitter_weight` - Coefficient of jitter in the formula of custom-profile-1.
+* `bandwidth_weight` - Coefficient of reciprocal of available bidirectional bandwidth in the formula of custom-profile-1.
 * `sla` - Service level agreement (SLA).
 The structure of `sla` block is documented below.

 The `members` block supports: